Is Bed Bug Heat Treatment DIY Effective, Safe and Easy To Do? Yes It Is!

 The results and recommendations Nancy and John received were not what they were expecting, and they were shocked with what they were being told by all 3 companies:

-- All of them only use chemical pesticides to kill bed bugs.
-No one ever mentioned that heat is an option to eliminate bed bugs or that there were companies that offered heaters for bed bugs.
+All of them only use chemical pesticides to kill bed bugs.
+No one ever mentioned that heat is an option to eliminate bed bugs or that there were companies that used bed bug heaters.

 Not satisfied with any of the options presented, and feeling misled, Nancy quickly started doing a deeper dive on bed bugs to try and learn more and hopefully find a better alternative for getting rid of them.
 Her thoughtful research uncovered what science has known for decades and that is that HEAT KILLS BED BUGS, HEAT KILLS FLEAS, HEAT KILLS SPIDERS AND LOTS OF OTHER PESTS.
 There is absolutely no need to apply toxic, residual chemicals in your bedroom where you will be breathing deeply for ⅓ of your life while you sleep.

-Another thing Nancy learned is that not only do chemical pesticides need to be reapplied multiple times while you wait for baby bed bugs to be born but in fact bed bugs, as a species, have developed resistance to chemicals in the same way that humans are developing resistance to antibiotics developed to kill bacterial infections.
+Another critically important thing Nancy learned is that chemical pesticides need to be reapplied multiple times while you wait for baby bed bugs to be born because bed bug eggs are laid in places not reachable by pesticide sprays. bed Nancy also read in entomologist's published papers that as a species, bed bugs have developed resistance to chemical pesticides in the same way that humans are developing resistance to antibiotics developed to kill bacterial infections.
 Evolution happens and there is no stopping it.

-Developing toxic chemicals that will kill bed bugs and be safe for children, pets and adult humans is an unwinnable arms race.
-There is a reason DDT was banned and it is not because it was safe for living things.
+Developing toxic chemicals that will kill bed bugs and be safe for children, pets and adult humans is an un-winnable arms race.
+There is a reason DDT was banned in the United States in 1972 and it is not because it was safe for living things.

 All bed bugs die when exposed to temperatures higher than 113° F. They die faster with higher temperatures but they cannot develop resistance to heat the same way they have to chemical pesticides.